Emilio Aguinaldo: Assassination of Luna

 The general and the captain exchanged heated words as Luna was about to depart.
 In the plaza, a rifle shot rang out.
 Still outraged and furious, Luna rushed down the stairs and met Janolino, accompanied by some elements of the Kawit Battalion.
 Janolino swung his bolo at Luna, wounding him in the head.
 Janolino's men fired at Luna while others started stabbing him even as he tried to fire his revolver at one of his attackers.
 He staggered out into the plaza where Román and Rusca were rushing to his aid, but as he lay dying, they too were set upon and shot, with Román being killed and Rusca being severely wounded.
 Luna received more than 30 wounds and uttered "Traitors!
 Assassins!"
 He was hurriedly buried in the churchyard, and Aguinaldo relieved Luna's officers and men from the field, including General Venacio Concepción, whose headquarters in Angeles, Pampanga, Aguinaldo besieged the same day that Luna was assassinated.

 Immediately after Luna's death, confusion reigned on both sides.
 The Americans even thought that Luna had taken over to replace Aguinaldo.
-Luna's death was publicly declared only by June 8, and a circular providing details of the event released by June 13.
+Luna's death was publicly declared only by June 8, and a circular providing details of the event was released by June 13.
 Investigations were supposedly made concerning Luna's death, but not one person was convicted.
-Later, General Pantaleon García said in 1921 that he was verbally ordered by Aguinaldo to conduct the assassination of Luna at Cabanatuan.
+Later, General Pantaleón García said in 1921 that he was verbally ordered by Aguinaldo to conduct the assassination of Luna at Cabanatuan.
 His sickness then prevented his participation in the assassination.
 Aguinaldo would be firm in his stand that he had nothing to do with the assassination of Luna.